 Council has adopted a policy on outdoor dining.
 The policy aims to promote understanding of the requirements related to outdoor dining activity.

 Council has had a specific policy on outdoor dining since November 2006.
 In 2009, a comprehensive review of the policy and associated processes was carried out and a major revision of the policy was adopted by Council in November 2009 to assist in simplifying and streamlining the controls and procedures.
+A further revision was adopted by Council in June 2020 which includes additional information for the installation and use of semi-fixed umbrellas as well as a security bond for the costs of restoring Council’s footpath infrastructure from any penetration works within the outdoor dining area.

-The Outdoor Dining Policy(PDF, 961KB) applies to outdoor dining on any public land in the City of Ryde that is owned or under the care, control and management of Council.
+The Outdoor Dining Policy(PDF, 1MB) applies to outdoor dining on any public land in the City of Ryde that is owned or under the care, control and management of Council.
 In particular it applies to footpath areas adjacent to public roads situated within the town and neighbourhood centres in the City.

 The purpose of this policy is to provide simple procedures and design guidelines for outdoor dining activities in plazas, closed roads, footpaths, parks and public places.